FAQ

 We've been pondering this, but there are a lot of variants to consider.
 The key issue is really that the notion of "first time" is kind of undefined as things stand.

-So what we generally do is to make sure tasks are idempotent and exit early if they shouldn't run again.
+So what we generally do is to make sure Runs are idempotent and exit early if they shouldn't run again.
 But that means the process still needs to be started, which is of course slower than not doing it at all.

-cacheResult: false
+spec.cacheResult: false

-garden run task <task-name>
+garden run <run-name>

-namespace.
-You can delete them manually with this command:kubectl delete -n <project-name>--metadata $(kubectl get configmap -n <project-name>--metadata -o name | grep task-result)
+kubectl delete -n <your-namespace> $(kubectl get configmap -n <your-namespace> -o name | grep run-result)

 You can also run it manually with:

-garden run task <task-name>
+garden run <run-name>

-the default with our next major release.You'll need to use the
+You'll need to use the

 kubernetes